Dublin Book Festival at Solas Nua presents:

-Free - streaming on-demand • Thursday September 9th, 1 PM ET / 6 PM IST
+Free - streaming on-demand • From Thursday September 9th, 1 PM ET / 6 PM IST

 Join Dublin Book Festival at Solas Nua, in association with Culture Ireland, as they bring a blend of traditional and contemporary Irish culture to the US.
 Presenter Breda Brown sits down with multi-award winning author and director Neil Jordan and author Nuala O’Connor with musical interludes from the enchanting duo Clare Sands & Susan O’Neill.
 Filmed in the beautiful, bookish surrounds of Kevin Street Library in central Dublin.

 Neil Jordan’s new work of fiction, The Ballad of Lord John Edward and Citizen Small (The Lilliput Press) is a timely piece that examines the ironies of empire, captivity and freedom.
 Set against the backdrop of the late 1700’s and a booming background of revolution, from the American War of Independence to the 1798 Irish Rebellion, the tale is related by Lord Edward’s manservant - Tony Small, a runaway slave.
 Small, who knows too well the consequences of rebellion and resistance, reflects on Lord Edward’s journey from being a loyal servant of the British Empire to becoming a 1798 rebellion leader.